senacor/Tutorials-Microservices/hints/stage-02/README.md

 Securing the MySQL server deployment.

-Enter password for user root:
+Enter password for user root: mysql

 VALIDATE PASSWORD PLUGIN can be used to test passwords and improve security.
 It checks the strength of password